+Think about the many things you love about The Big Lebowski: the performances, the musical sequences, the endless onslaught of brilliantly quotable lines, the Jesus.
+Strangely, the actual plot of the movie is secondary (or fifth-dary) to most people’s enjoyment of the movie.
+Do you remember what happens to the missing money in the end, or if there even was missing money to begin with?
 According to Joel Coen, they knew the plot would probably be a bit confounding to most viewers on the first watch, and they also knew that it probably wouldn’t matter.
-In a DVD extra for the film, he says, “The plot is sort of secondary to the other things that are sort of going on in the piece.
-I think that if people get a little confused it’s not necessarily going to get in the way of them enjoying the movie.”
+“The plot is sort of secondary to the other things that are sort of going on in the piece," he said in a DVD extra for the film.
+"I think that if people get a little confused it’s not necessarily going to get in the way of them enjoying the movie.”

 In true noir fashion, the lead character—in this case, The Dude, of course—is present in every scene in the movie.
-This includes the scene where Stormare and the rest of the Nihilist crew are ordering pancakes in a diner, where Walter and The Dude’s van can be seen through the diner window in the background.
+This includes the scene where Peter Stormare and the rest of the Nihilist crew are ordering pancakes in a diner, where Walter and The Dude’s van can be seen through the diner window in the background.

 This may seem obvious to some, but it probably comes as a surprise to others.
 The title The Big Lebowski is a reference to the millionaire Jeffrey Lebowski, and not The Dude.
 Jeffrey Lebowski is referred to as “the Big Lebowski” many times throughout the script, but in the movie, the only evidence that he’s the “Big Lebowski” comes when the Dude refers to him as such sporadically, just a few times throughout the film.